djacobow/pidog2/README.md

 4. a 2x3 AVR-style programming header (JICSP).
 If you want to use  an AVR programmer, you can do so from this connector, though you probably will never need to, since the firmware can be upgraded from the Pi itself.

 5. A debug header (JDBG).
 The output pins that drive the two programmable LEDs (D30_1 and D30_2) can double as serial debug pins.
 This is enabled by setting a macro in the firmware sketch, recompiling, and reprogramming.
 Obviously, the LEDs will no longer function normally in this mode.
-This can be very useful for firmwaredevelopment.
+This can be very useful for firmware development.

     Of course, you can use these pins for anything else you want, too, if you are willing to change the firmware.